 The next week, I got an email from Carinne with this message, "Help!
-This week's list has no suffixes!".
+This week's list has no suffixes!"

 Think about that statement for a moment.
 For Charlie and Carinne, words without suffixes are harder to understand.

 We investigated these words and talked about the jobs of the final, non-syllabic <e> we could find.
 Charlie was in it.
-We started to find multiple jobs of this orhographic marker <e>.
+We started to find multiple jobs of this orthographic marker <e>.
 After our session, I said that I would write up what we had discovered, and all the jobs we found together so that he and his mom could look for more jobs before our next session.

 After being an expert affix finder and a grapheme finder, he is not psyched to be a finder of the jobs of the final, non-syllabic <e>.

-I'm attaching the docment I shared with Charlie and Carinne that describes what we learned and sets the stage for more study to find more jobs of the final, non-syllabic <e>.
+I'm attaching the document I shared with Charlie and Carinne that describes what we learned and sets the stage for more study to find more jobs of the final, non-syllabic <e>.
 I'm regularly asked about what other jobs this <e> are.
 Why not learn from the work of a Grade 2 student to begin your own search.

 I hope people share ideas for more jobs in the comments!